13nt/JoyBookDirectory/README.md

 ----------
 ~ Login and Register -> Users can register accounts and log in securely.

-~ Book Search -> Users can search for books and preview its details
+~ Book Search -> Users can search for books and preview its details.

 ~ Local Database -> CoreData is used to store user register information locally.